Pascal algebra of matrices and Pascal map on jet bundles: Contact between vector bundles

 \end{proof}

-Now we see that $(iii)$ of Proposition \ref{contin} as a frame-independent criteria is compatible with the original extrinsic Definition \ref{cont}, hence it is eligible to be the intrinsic condition to well-define point-wise contact between holomorphic Hermitian vector bundles over a domain of complex dimension one:
+Now we see that condition $(ii)$ of Proposition \ref{contin} as a frame-independent criteria is compatible with the original extrinsic Definition \ref{cont}, hence is eligible to be the intrinsic condition that defines point-wise contact between holomorphic Hermitian vector bundles over a one dimensional domain: